 The "Savage" is a brand of hunting rifle and the phrase "Savage on the Downhill" refers to "how a tracker should hold a rifle so as not to bury the barrel into the dirt when side-hilling or climbing down an incline."
 It's an evocative picture in a simply stunning three minutes 51 seconds.

 This is a sublime, noble, sensitive and gripping album - Gurf Morlix and Tim O'Brien are on board as well - that's got classic stamped all the way through because of its endless, earthy glow, riveting tales and downright alt.country magic.

 I actually burst into applause when it came to an end.
 Amber Cross has given us an album to savour.
-It is as good as anything 2017 has had to offer - and that's saying something.

 The Fatea Showcase Sessions are a series of downloads featuring acts that we've really enjoyed and think that more people should get the chance to hear.